SparkPost/fixture-interface/README.md

 There may come a time where the database operation that you're testing is simply deleting data from the database.
 This is pretty easy to account for since you can just provision data with your fixture, delete it during your test and assert that its gone.
 The cleanup function will try to delete that data however most databases will silently ignore a delete call for something that isn't there.
-If not your `remove` implementation may have to account for this.
+If not, your `remove` implementation may have to account for this.

 When testing creation operations it ends up being a little different.
 You can manage cleaning up any created data yourself, however your fixture has a method called `alsoRemove` and this comes in handy if you want to keep your tests